kdflint/alliance-ship/docs/install.md

 ### 12) Start the Django development webserver (2 minutes)

-From within your virtual machine session that you established in Step 7 execute
+From within your virtual machine session that you established in Step 7, execute

 ```
-python /vagrant/alliance/manage.py runserver 0.0.0.0:9001
+runserver
 ```

 The ip address 0.0.0.0 is the ip address of the host and port 9001 is specified in the `Vagrantfile` as a forwarded port.
 If you change the port on step 3 due to a conflict you should use the same number here.
 This way you can open a browser on your host machine using one port (say, 9091) and the guest machine (the vm)) will forward the request to guest maching port 9001.